A new film by Ric Burns and Li-Shin Yu and scheduled to appear on PBS AmericanExperience in May.

 On his shaven head is a skull cap.
 From the back of his head, the Chinese queue appears to have a life of its own, and whips out from behind the head.
 The very end of the hair queue looks like the end of a whip.

 The dominant colors of the cartoon are red, white and blue.
 This Chinese Man, this “coming man” has taken over the American Dream.
-He has put American workers in the background.
+He has pushed American workers into the background.

 The implicit message of the cartoon is to stoke fear and uncertainty.
 This man, and others like him must be stopped from coming.